libtcod/libtcod/README.md

 libtcod is a free, fast, portable and uncomplicated API for roguelike developers providing an advanced true color console, input, and lots of other utilities frequently used in roguelikes.

-**Note that 1.6 is bleeding edge and still needs polishing before it can replace 1.5.
-It is recommended you use 1.5.**
+**Note that the popular tutorial mentioned below still uses 1.5, it will direct you on how to get set up correctly.**

 1.6: [![Build status](https://ci.appveyor.com/api/projects/status/6jh07hq205iy0mlh/branch/default?svg=true)](https://ci.appveyor.com/project/rmtew/libtcod/branch/default)

-1.5: COMING SOON
+1.5: COMING.

 ## What can it do? ##